Transition to a Healthy,

 Food justice is multi-pronged, referring to affordability and access, and also land access, seed access, equity for farmers and farm workers, and care for silent partners – the soil and pollinators.

-Growing food can be one solution: backyard gardens, community gardens, community orchards (see the example of Adams Grove in Longfellow), and gleaning projects like Transition Sarasota’s (FL) gleaning program.
+Growing food is one “eat local” strategy: backyard gardens, community gardens, community orchards (see the example of Longfellow’s Adams Grove), and gleaning projects like Transition Sarasota’s (FL) gleaning program.
 Most of these require land, education and time.
-Busy families may need other or additional solutions.
+Busy families may need additional solutions.